realworldocaml/book/en/09-modules2-draft.md

 module Increment : functor (M : X_int) -> X_int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+One thing that immediately jumps out about functors is that they're
+considerably more heavyweight syntactically than ordinary functions.
-Functors require more explicit type annotations than ordinary
+For one thing, functors require explicit type annotations, which
-functions.
-In particular, the module type on the input module of a
+ordinary functions do not.
+Here, we've specified the module type for
+both the input and output of the functor.
+Technically, only the type
+on the input is mandatory, although in practice, one often specifies
+both.

-functor is mandatory.
-The module type on the output is not, however,
+The following shows what happens when we omit the module type for the
-and will be inferred if omitted.
+output of the functor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module Increment (M:X_int) = struct